 Archery in the SCA takes two forms: Target and Combat Archery

-Target Archery consists of target shoots with longbow or recurve (not compound) at a series of standard ranges.
+Target Archery consists of target shoots with longbow or recurve bows at a series of standard ranges.
 Arrows must be wooden with feather fletching.
+The SCA doesn’t use the modern compound bows, considering them beneath our dignity.

-Combat Archery usually mixes “heavy” fighters, armed with traditional SCA weaponry such as sword and shield, with archers, who are armed with bow and arrows or possibly siege weapons.
+Combat Archery usually mixes armoured fighters, armed with traditional SCA weaponry such as sword and shield, with archers, who are armed with bow and arrows.
+Sometimes, siege weapons get involved for a little extra fun.
 Combat is typically held at camping events, where different scenarios are used to mix the two fighting forms.

 There are important safety rules governing this sort of combat.